CasparCG HTML Template Guide

 Downloading GSAP Locally

 We will use NPM to easily install GSAP to our project.
-If you have not installed NPM, check out the Development Setup part of this guide.
+If you have not installed NPM, check out the part of this guide.
 Begin by opening a command prompt / terminal in the root folder of this project ( html-lower-third ).
 Then install GSAP via NPM with this command.

 npm install gsap